davekilian/primer/whatis.md

 As computers, our job is now to repeat this process for every row in a table like this.
 How about you give it a try?
 Can you find the values of $F$ for the next two rows, by repeating the process we did for the first row?

-Feel free to use a calculator like I did &mdash; I promise it's not cheating! 🙂 The kinds of calculator you're used to didn't exist back when computing was a person's job, but those people did have their own kind of calculator: mechanical ones, such as slide rules!
+Feel free to use a calculator like I did &mdash; I promise it's not cheating! 🙂 The kind of calculator you're used to didn't exist back when computing was a person's job, but those people did have their own kind of calculator: mechanical ones, such as slide rules!
 Nobody cared if computers used calculators for their work: anything that helps them be more accurate and/or finish faster is fair game!
 That's why you're good to use a calculator too, if you like.

 When you're finished, you can check your answers against mine below: